Abrohi26/Abrohi26/README.md

 - 👋 Hi, I’m @Abrohi26
-- 👀 I’m interested in doing fun data projects, showcasing my skills!
+- 👀 I’m interested in tough data projects that focus on domain knowledge.
-- 🌱 I’m currently learning SQL, Python, R
+- 🌱 I’m well versed in SQL, Python, Excle
-- 💞️ I’m looking to collaborate on any and every data project
+- 💞️ I’m looking to answer tough questions to demonstarte the value of data
 - 📫 How to reach me amirbrohi17@gmail.com
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: My first data project was on tornados!
+Because Tornados are cool, but now i'm mainly doing financial data.

 <!---
 Abrohi26/Abrohi26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.